blog hero - Reducing the Tender Preparation Time

 2. Develop case studies

-In many industries, e.g. construction, it helps if you can present your similar experience through written information and by providing some visual presentation of the outcomes of your projects, goods, and services.
+In many industries, such as construction, it helps if you can present your similar experience through written information and a visual presentation of the outcomes of your projects, goods, and services.
+Case studies do not have to be complicated or lengthy.
+We typically include the following headings and information in case studies:

-• Title: A good title that explains the Solution delivered and the value proposition for the client;
+Title A good title that explains the solution delivered and the value proposition for the client

-• Project Overview: Short project overview, including the client details (beware confidentiality requirements when disclosing client names), what the project was and why you were approached to provide your Solution;
+Project Overview Short project overview, including the client details (beware confidentiality requirements when disclosing client names), what the project was and why you were approached to provide your solution

-• The Problem: What it was and why it was a problem;
+The Problem What it was and why it was a problem

-• The Solution: How the Problem was solved (be mindful not to give away your intellectual property with too many details);
+The Solution How the Problem was solved (be mindful not to give away your intellectual property with too many details)

-• The Outcome: Were there any obstacles along the way?
+The Outcome Were there any obstacles along the way?
 How did you resolve them? and what was the feedback? (e.g. quotes and testimonials).
 In addition, you will also add some visual proof of the project outcomes.

 Most often, when we develop case studies for businesses, we do a one-page document.
 You can re-use and repurpose for quotes, tenders and capability statements with little need to amend – thus saving heaps of time as the information is handy and looks great.